l3uddz/plex_autoscan/README.md

 `SERVER_IP` -  Server IP that Plex Autoscan will listen on.
 Default is `0.0.0.0`.

-  - `0.0.0.0` - Allow remote access (e.g. Sonarr/Radarr/Lidarr running on another server).
+  - `0.0.0.0` - Allow remote access (e.g. Sonarr/Radarr/Lidarr running on another/remote server).

   - `127.0.0.1` - Local access only.